kainoj/pruning-bias/README.md

 #### _Gender Biases and Where to Find Them:_
 # Exploring Gender Bias Using Movement Pruning ✂

+_Accepted to NAACL2022, Workshop on Gender Bias in Natural Language Processing_

 👉 [arxiv paper](https://arxiv.org/abs/2207.02463) 👈

 ## What does it do